-The first thing to think about is the physical environment where your WLAN will eventually be deployed.
-Most enterprise-class WLAN hardware can handle typical office environments and get around minor physical obstructions like cubicles and drywall.
+The first thing to consider is the physical environment where the cloud WLAN will reside.
+Most enterprise-class WLAN hardware can handle typical office environments and get around minor physical obstructions, like cubicles and drywall.
 Deployments in manufacturing plants, warehouses, outdoor spaces and retail outlets, however, often require additional hardware and software features.

 WLAN application support

-Another critical factor when evaluating applications that will be served by your cloud-controlled WLAN is the location where the application and data is stored.
-Some cloud-controlled vendors tout the fact that their WLANs have 100% survivability in the event of a WAN link failure.
-If your applications and data are stored locally, this may be an important feature, as your users could continue to access locally operated applications until the WAN connection is restored and communication to the cloud-controller is re-established.
+Another critical factor when evaluating applications served by the cloud-controlled WLAN is determining where application and cloud data is stored.
+Some cloud WLAN vendors tout the fact their WLANs have 100% survivability in the event of a WAN link failure.
+For locally stored applications and data, this is an important feature, as users can continue to access locally operated applications until IT restores the WAN connection and re-establishes communication to the cloud controller.

-On the other hand, if the majority of your applications are served offsite, either at a corporate-owned data center or at a cloud service provider, the ability to use wireless locally when a WAN connection is down does not provide any benefits.
+On the other hand, if the majority of applications are served off site, either at a corporate-owned data center or at a cloud-based service provider, the ability to use wireless networks locally when a WAN connection is down doesn't provide any benefits.
 This is more common with branch offices.
-Additionally, many critical locations already have WAN redundancy built-in, so keep these things in mind when rating the importance of one feature over another.
+Additionally, many critical locations already have WAN redundancy built in, so keep these things in mind when rating the importance of one feature over another.

 Cloud-controlled WLAN vendors often take different approaches with new features and functionality.
-Some vendors -- like Meraki -- suggest that customers use auto-deploy to automatically push new features to hardware as soon as possible.
-Many of these new features show up with a "beta" indicator in the management dashboard.
-This is much like Google's approach to beta software: The vendor allows users to have access to it but cautions that it might not be fully ready for release.
+Some vendors suggest customers use auto-deploy to automatically push new features to hardware as soon as possible.
+Many of these new features show up with a beta indicator in the management dashboard.
+This is much like Google's approach to beta software: The vendor allows users to access it, but cautions it might not be fully ready for release.

 Other vendors take a more conservative approach and hold features back to ensure new functionality works as advertised.
-You can often request beta software from vendors, but this must be done manually.
-Both approaches have their pros and cons.
-It simply boils down to how cutting edge your environment needs to be at the expense of potential problems when implementing the latest and greatest features.
+Beta software is often available from vendors, but IT must request it manually.
+Both approaches have pros and cons.
+It simply boils down to how cutting-edge the environment must be at the expense of potential problems when implementing the latest and greatest features.

 Layer 7 visibility and control

-Being able to monitor and control wireless data at layer 7 essentially means the cloud controller has the ability to categorize user data by application.
-With this extra visibility down to the application level, WLAN administrators can create quality of service policies or rate-limiting rules to control how much bandwidth is allocated to a user, application or SSID.
-For example, you can use layer 7 visibility and control to identify bandwidth hogs such as streaming video traffic, and then throttle bandwidth maximums so your end users don't create bottlenecks for business-critical applications.
-You can even create layer 7 firewall rules that block access to undesired applications altogether.
+Monitoring and controlling wireless networks and data at Layer 7 essentially means the cloud controller can categorize user data by application.
+This extra layer of visibility -- at the application level -- means cloud WLAN admins can create quality-of-service policies or rate-limiting rules to allocate bandwidth to a user, application or service set identifier.
+For example, admins can use Layer 7 visibility and control to identify bandwidth hogs, such as streaming video traffic, and then throttle bandwidth maximums, so end users don't create bottlenecks for business-critical applications.
+Admins can even create Layer 7 firewall rules that block access to undesired applications altogether.

-If layer 7 visibility and control is a critical part of your WLAN management goals, investigate vendor solutions in terms of application identification and classification.
-Some solutions identify applications based on identifiers that don't require looking inside each packet.
-While effective, it reduces accuracy and flexibility when applying policies to certain applications.
+If Layer 7 visibility and control are critical parts of the WLAN management goals, investigate vendor products in terms of application identification and classification.
+Some platforms identify applications based on identifiers that don't require looking inside each packet.
+While effective, this reduces accuracy and flexibility when applying policies to certain applications.

-Finally, some cloud-controlled WLAN vendors have taken an extra step and are beginning to offer cloud-controlled routers, switches and security appliances.
-The beauty here is that all devices can be managed through the same cloud management Web interface.
-This can offer increased visibility and ease of management.
+Finally, some cloud WLAN vendors have taken an extra step and offer cloud-controlled routers, switches and security appliances as part of a single-vendor architecture.
+These devices can be managed through the same cloud management web interface, which offers increased visibility and ease of management.
 This can be appealing for environments with many branch offices that are largely dispersed.
-Your organization simply needs a point solution for wireless-only purposes; however, you shouldn't have much concern about integrating it with other, third-party network components.
+It is here the true power of end-to-end visibility from cloud-managed architectures can be seen.